-Proxim Wireless Outdoor Router Protocol
+Proxim Wireless Outdoor Router Protocol (WORP®)

-The Proxim WORP® protocol ensures all application data receives the QoS optomization required to operate properly.
+Proxim WORP® enables sophisticated QoS management to enable effective optimization of the available network bandwidth.
 QoS in this instance means minimum and maximum data rates with programmable jitter and latency limits, and operating within the defined parameters for packet loss and data error rates.

-- Deep Packet Inspection (DPI) and the application of Packet Identification Rules (PIRs) providing precise classification of the traffic
+- Deep Packet Inspection (DPI) and the application of Packet Identification Rules (PIRs) providing the precise classification of the traffic

-- Quality-of-Service Classes (QoSCs) defining which SFC or PIR will be used for each traffic class.
-There is also a table defining which QoSC will be assigned to each particular Subscriber unit during registration for individual traffic path optimization.
+- Quality-of-Service Classes (QoSCs) to define which SFC or PIR is employed for each traffic class.
+There is also a per subscriber allocation table that determines which QoSC to assign to any given SU for individual link optimization.

 WiFi Hidden Node Problem